ProjecticumDataScience/AOP-Evidence-Scorer/src/readme.md

 Text normalization -> Loads a  gene alias dictionary -> Finds the agent  the caus (en_ner_bc5cdr_md). ->Finds genes in the sentence->Infers directions->Builds triples

-Example:  "High uric acid  --increase-->  MAPK8"
+-Example:  "High uric acid  --increase-->  MAPK8"

 ## model_train_pytorch
 ###  This script teaches the model to identify causal relationships based on a given dataset.